Testing and development

 After you have selected or recorded a video, you will need to set up your physical development environment.
 You will need:

-- A physical device with a built-in camera (or set up an external camera source following the code example)
+- A physical device with a built-in camera (or set up an external video source following the code example)

 - A monitor to play the video on